sakamoto-michael/Sample-Python/README.md

 # Sample-Python
 Learning Python.
-Credits to Corey Schafer for concise and useful tutorials for workng with Python.
+Credits to Corey Schafer for concise and useful tutorials for working with Python.